xiyuanbao/kgb/content/authors/wxu/_index.md

 # Username (this should match the folder name)
 authors:
 - wxu
-weight: 20
+weight: 42
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Advised PhD Student <br> now Director at Houlihan Lokey
+role: PhD 2008 <br> Director at Houlihan Lokey

 # Organizations/Affiliations
 organizations: